sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 #### How do I disable Velja?

 [Change the system default browser back to Safari.](https://support.apple.com/en-us/HT201607)

+#### Can you add another menu bar icon option?

+Sure!
+Find an icon you like in the [SF Symbols app](https://developer.apple.com/sf-symbols/) or [here](https://thenounproject.com/icons/), and send me the name or link to it.

 #### Why do I sometimes see a cog icon in the menu bar when opening a link? {#url-support-infoplist}